 Agile in simple terms, means the ability to move easily and quickly.
 In the business circle, agility or agile strategy refers to an approach in product management wherein within the dynamic, fast-changing market place an innovative strategic approach is conducive for profit and success.
 Agile strategizing involves a method of planning wherein importance is given to big-picture thinking, extra customer focus, and swift learning and adaption to the changing market scenarios.
 Agile strategy focuses on gaining a competitive advantage mainly by capitalizing on fresh innovations.
 The concept of agile strategy describes an organization’s ability to stay flexible and fluid, by continuously changing as well as updating their operations through new innovations.
 Agile strategic approach enables and equips any organization to think and plan ahead of the market, quickly mobilizing itself, adapting to market shifts, filling capability gaps, capturing new revenue in advance of the competition, and finally creating new markets.

-Master's Thesis from the year 2014 in the subject Business economics - Business Management, Corporate Governance, grade: 1, Donau-Universität Krems (Faculty of Business and Globalization; Department for Management and Economics), course: Danube Professional MBA; Area of Concentration: Strategic Management & Organizational Change, language: English, abstract: Strategic decision-making is a key task for every senior manager of any sized company.
+Master's Thesis from the year 2014 in the subject Business economics - Business Management, Corporate Governance, grade: 1, Donau-Universitat Krems (Faculty of Business and Globalization; Department for Management and Economics), course: Danube Professional MBA; Area of Concentration: Strategic Management & Organizational Change, language: English, comment: passed with distinction FIBAA accredited, abstract: Strategic decision-making is a key task for every senior manager of any sized company.
 Strategic decisions are characterized by highly uncertain conditions.
 Managing this uncertainty and anticipating the future, is seen as key to success and the measure for being a successful manager.
-In the opposite direction, if firms fail to anticipate how the future will be, it is then often called “bad luck”.
-However, if “failing to anticipate the future” were correlated with bad luck, this would mean that “anticipating the future right” should be directly linked with good luck.
+In the opposite direction, if firms fail to anticipate how the future will be, it is then often called "bad luck."
+However, if "failing to anticipate the future" were correlated with bad luck, this would mean that "anticipating the future right" should be directly linked with good luck.
 However, good luck is often ignored and seen as excellent management performance instead.
 To reduce the influence of luck, this master thesis deals with the different approaches on strategy-formation and decision-making, to identify to what extent they differ in their methodology on how they manage the uncertainty and how they try to get control over the future.
 The aim is to identify best practice approaches that should lead to better performance on reduced risk and cost.